 Universal Studios Hollywood

 On our way into Universal Hollywood’s Halloween Horror Nights, elaborate monsters stalked us with power tools and appeared in our path out of nowhere.
+A girl with a cut-up doll-like face stuck a knife in front of Kaleb’s eyes and walked away.
 It was fun screaming and laughing at our own fear and surprise.
-I brought my friend, Terri for support and we spent the night nervously giggling and hugging each other after particularly gruesome encounters.
+I squeezed Howard’s hand and leaned into his body, and we got to jump and scream (mostly me) together.
+OK, it was all me.
 We knew the monsters would be there, but it helped to know they couldn’t touch us.
 And none of them did.

-WATCH THE VIDEO we posted on Instagram to see the first house we walked through!
+WATCH THE VIDEO we posted on Instagram to see the houses we walked through!

 View this post on Instagram

-It was a great time and I can’t wait to go again next year and hopefully bring a more mature Knox.
+It was a great time and I can’t wait to go again next year!

 Best For Ages 13-99